climateconnect/climateconnect/CONTRIBUTING.md

 # Contributing to Climate Connect

-Thank you for your interest in contributing to ClimateConnect!
+Thank you for your interest in contributing to Climate Connect!

 Table of Contents: